amythpaddy/settingGit/readme.txt

  Hi all
-this is a readme file to test the working git.
+this is a readme file to test the working gitt C Checking if the command works